CornSnek/keystroke_player/README.md

     There can be more than one JumpTo and it can be before and/or after a JumpFrom.

+JumpToIndex command = `JTI[AR]>[0-9\-];`

+    Will jump based based on (A)bsolute or (R)elative position.
+    Negative numbers are used for relative positions.
+The program will throw and error if numbers are out of bounds (It should be from 1 to the maximum number of commands currently in the program).

 JumpFrom command = `JF>[A-Za-z0-9\+\_]+;`

     A JumpTo will jump to this command.
 There can be one and only one JumpFrom.